 The NCUA Board approved a final rule that added the Sensitivity to Market Risk, or “S,” component to the existing CAMEL rating system and redefined the Liquidity Risk, or “L,” component.
-The effective date of the CAMELS final rule (opens new window) is April 1, 2022.
+The effective date of the CAMELS final rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) is April 1, 2022.
 Federally insured corporate and natural person credit unions will receive CAMELS component and composite ratings from the NCUA based on the new CAMELS rating system, beginning with examinations and supervision contacts started on or after April 1, 2022.1

 Enclosed (Appendix A) is the NCUA’s updated CAMELS rating system.
 The new Sensitivity to Market Risk component rating reflects the exposure of a credit union’s current and prospective earnings and economic capital arising from changes in market prices and interest rates.
 The Liquidity Risk component rating reflects a credit union’s ability to monitor and manage liquidity risk and the adequacy of liquidity levels.

 The transition to CAMELS will not significantly affect the examination process nor add a burden to credit unions.
 The criteria for the Capital adequacy, Asset quality, Management, and Earnings components, and the composite rating, have not changed.
 Also, adding “S” and modifying “L” reflect factors that examiners routinely consider in evaluating a credit union’s financial condition and risk profile.